mrciolino/wiki-backup/characters/bazzdos.md

 # Bazzdos

  A powerfull warforged artificer with an almost indestrubtable body.
+While not apart of the Bazz Bros Family (Bazzert, Bazvrah, Bazzalt), his name carries thier legacy forward.

 ## Tabset {.tabset}
 ### Bazzdos